 Festa del Grillo – Cascine

 Does a Cricket Festival sound weird?
 Until a few years ago you could actually buy a small cage with a cricket inside (kids used to love it!) at this huge lively market held in the Cascine Park along the river Arno.
 The cricket, a symbol of spring, is today sold in form of a small toy.
 There are many stalls selling food, clothing and various other items.
-It’s usually held at the end of May (25th), dates for 2020 have not been confirmed.
+It’s usually held at the end of May – this year 21st of May 2023.

 The annual flower festival will be brightening up Florence from 25th April to 1st May at the Giardino dell’Orticultura (just 15 minutes by bus from the city centre).
 It’s a week dedicated to the world of flowers and plants, with more than 60 stands from Tuscany and other parts of Italy – showing succulent, seasonal flowers, plenty of roses and bulbs, and local beautiful terracotta vases.